john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

 # using the @temp.setter, under the hood
 cel.temp = -270

-# using the @property getting, under the hood
+# using the @property getter, under the hood
 print(cel.temp)
 ```